rossleavitt/stock_analysis/README.md

 Scrape_wsj motivation and usage:

 The motivation behind creating 'Scrape_wsj' was so that I could have a way of accessing many different companies' financial statement data in a timely manner.
 I could then use this data to compare similar companies on their use of debt, capital expenditures, cash flow from operations, etc. [Here](images/wsj_img1.PNG) is what I came up with as far as telling the program what kind of information I want and where to put that information when it's done scraping.

+In cell A1, you either enter 'Quarterly' or 'Annually', depending on what kind of financial data you are looking for.
+In the first column you enter the tickers that you want to scrape.
+The cells that are highlighted green in the first three rows are where you would enter the statement, time period, and account.